Switching nonparametric regression models for multi-curve data: Introduction

-Several authors have considered the single realization case, but from a Bayesian perspective with the smooth functions modeled as realizations of Gaussian processes.
+Several authors have considered the single realization case from a Bayesian perspective with the smooth functions modeled as realizations of Gaussian processes.
 See, for instance, \citet{tresp}, \citet{rasmussen2002} and \citet{ou2008}.
-These papers are discussed in more detail in \citet{deSouza2014}.
 The paper of \citet{ou2008} also contains a Bayesian analysis of the replicate case.
-These three papers contain methodology that can, in principle, lead to estimation of all functions and the latent variable process parameters.
-However, unlike our work, these three papers focus on estimation of just one function - the mixture.
+These papers are discussed in more detail in \citet{deSouza2014} and contain methodology that can, in principle, lead to estimation of all $J$ functions and the latent variable process parameters.
+However, unlike our work, the focus is on the estimation of just one function - the mixture, that is, a weighted average of the $J$ functions.

 In a more recent related work, \citet{langrock2014markov} consider generalized additive models with a time component, where the predictor is subject to regime changes controlled by an underlying Markov process.
 The parameter estimates are obtained by a numerical maximum penalized likelihood approach.
-These authors focus on a single realization case and do not consider the replicate case.
+The authors focus on a single realization case and do not consider the replicate case.

+This paper is organized as follows.
+In Section \ref{overview} we provide an overview of the proposed methodology.
+The solution to the estimation problem is described in Section \ref{sec:parameter_estimation}.
+Some of the calculations are similar to those that appear in \citet{deSouza2014}; these calculations are given in the Supplementary Material.
+In Section \ref{sec:sim_studies} we present the results of a simulation study.
+An application of the proposed methodology to a building's power usage data is presented in Section \ref{data_analysis}.
+Some discussion is provided in Section \ref{sec:discussion}.

+The computing code and the data are available as supplementary material for possible use by interested readers.